jrie/wicked/README.md

 ##Origin of "enwik_small"

 Enwik small is a cut out of the wikipedia dump "enwik8" file of the Hutter Prize.
 Since "enwik8" is 100 MB huge, I cant provide it directly, so for testing the "enwik8_small" has to sufficient.

+But any other wikipedia dump from https://dumps.wikimedia.org/ should be fine to use too.